fable-compiler/fable-react/docs/using-third-party-react-components.md

 ### 3. Define the React component creation function

-Using the `ofImport` function you instruct Fable which component should be instantiated when the creation function is called.

 There are several different ways to declare exports in Javascript (default imports, member imports, namespace imports); depending on how the Javascript React component was declared, you have to choose the right import.
 Refer to the [Fable docs](http://fable.io/docs/interacting.html#importing-javascript-code) for more information on imports.

+#### Member Import

 In the example of rc-progress, to declare a `progressLine` creation function that imports the `Line` component from the library `rc-progress`, you would declare it as follows.

+Using the `ofImport` function you instruct Fable which component should be instantiated when the creation function is called.

 ```fsharp
 open Fable.Core